ballerina-attic/plugin-brackets/README.md

 2. Open brackets and navigate to "_File > Extension Manager_",

 * Drag & drop
-   * Drag & drop the downloaded zip file in `Drag.zip here`
+   * Drag & drop the downloaded zip file on `Drag.zip here`
    * Done.

 * From url